jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 access to the latter's contact information through RDAP entity objects, which should aid troubleshooting.

 In addition to troubleshooting, serving RPKI meta-data over RDAP offers a convenience to network operators through a simple lookup mechanism.
-As is demonstrated in the [@RDAP-GUIDE] constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
+As is demonstrated in [@RDAP-GUIDE], constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
 Systems such as [@JDR] have shown the utility of such an approach.

-This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.
+For these purposes, this specification defines RDAP object classes, as well as lookup and search path segments, for the ROA,  ASPA, and BGPSec Router Certificate registration data.

 ## Requirements Language

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!BCP14] when, and only when, they appear in all capitals, as shown here.

 Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this protocol.

 "..." in examples is used as shorthand for elements defined outside of this document.

 # Common Data Members {#common_data_members}

-An RDAP object class for RPKI in (#roa_object_class), (#aspa_object_class), and (#bgpsec_router_cert_object_class) can contain one or more of the following common members:
+The RDAP object classes for RPKI in (#roa_object_class), (#aspa_object_class), and (#bgpsec_router_cert_object_class) can contain one or more of the following common members:

-* handle -- a string representing the registry unique identifier of the RPKI object registration
+* handle -- a string representing the registry unique identifier of an RPKI object registration
-* name -- a string representing an identifier assigned to the RPKI object registration by the registration holder
+* name -- a string representing the identifier assigned to an RPKI object registration by the registration holder
-* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
+* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
-* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
+* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
-* autoRenewed -- a boolean indicating if the registered RPKI object is auto-renewed if true
+* autoRenewed -- a boolean indicating if a registered RPKI object is auto-renewed or not
-* publicationUri -- a URI string pointing to the location of the RPKI object within the RPKI repository; the URI scheme is "rsync", per [@!RFC6487, section 4]
+* publicationUri -- a URI string pointing to the location of an RPKI object within the RPKI repository; the URI scheme is "rsync", per [@!RFC6487, section 4]
-* source -- a string representing the registry-unique identifier (handle) of the organization (entity) which is the authoritative source for the RPKI object
+* source -- a string representing the registry-unique identifier (handle) of the organization (entity) which is the authoritative source for an RPKI object
-* rpkiType -- a string literal representing the type of the RPKI repository, with the following possible values:
+* rpkiType -- a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values:
-    * "hosted" -- The Certificate Authority (CA) and the RPKI repository are operated by a registry for an organization with allocated resources
+    * "hosted" -- Both the repository and CA are operated by a registry for an organization with allocated resources
-    * "delegated" -- A repository and CA operated by an organization with resources allocated by a registry
+    * "delegated" -- Both the repository and CA are operated by an organization with resources allocated by a registry
-    * "hybrid" -- A repository operated by a registry for an organization with allocated resources in which the organization operates its own CA.
+    * "hybrid" -- The repository is operated by a registry for an organization with allocated resources whereas the organization operates its own CA.

 # Route Origin Authorization {#roa}